skymountain/MLSR/README.md

 We can disable the signature restriction by giving option `--disable-signature-restriction` to `mlsr`.
-Then, we can find the (ab)use of `get_id` gives rise to an expected run-time error.
+Then, we can find the (ab)use of `get_id` gives rise to an undesired run-time error.

 ```bash
 $ mlsr --disable-signature-restriction